24 hours customer service +9779849693351

 Detail Itinerary

-• Day 8: Visit Tilicho Lake (4,949m / 16,138ft) and return to Chauri Kharka – 5 to 6 hours.
-An early start for the hike to Tilicho Lake, one of the highest lakes in the world.
-The turquoise lake sits beneath towering Himalayan peaks, offering an unforgettable experience.
-After enjoying the views and taking photos, descend carefully back to Chauri Kharka for the night.
+Early morning hike to Tilicho Lake at 4,949m, one of the highest lakes in the world.
+The turquoise lake sits beneath massive Himalayan peaks, offering an unforgettable experience.
+After exploring, descend carefully back to Chauri Kharka for overnight stay.

-• Day 10: Trek from Yak Kharka to Thorong Phedi / High Camp (4,420m / 14,501ft) – 3 to 4 hours.
-A short but important day to prepare for the Thorong La Pass crossing.
-The trail ascends gradually to Thorong Phedi, with the option to continue to High Camp depending on conditions and fitness.
-Early dinner and rest are recommended.
-Overnight at Thorong Phedi or High Camp.
+A short but important preparation day for the pass crossing.
+The trail climbs gradually to Thorong Phedi, with optional continuation to High Camp depending on fitness and weather conditions.
+Early rest is essential for the next day’s crossing.
+Overnight at Phedi or High Camp.

 Cost Included

-• Transportation from Jomsom to Pokhara by local bus
+• Transportation from Muktinath to Pokhara by local bus

 • Annapurna Conservation Area Permit (ACAP) and TIMS card